Students starting Spring 2019 and later

-- OR a positive blood titer test result for Measles, Mumps, and Rubella
+- OR a positive blood titers test result for Measles, Mumps, and Rubella

-- If you were previously vaccinated, or were exposed to the disease and believe that you now have immunity, and are unable to provide immunization records, a positive titer result is acceptable proof of immunity against Measles, Mumps, and Rubella.
+- If you were previously vaccinated, or were exposed to the disease and believe that you now have immunity, and are unable to provide immunization records, positive titers are acceptable proof of immunity against Measles, Mumps, and Rubella.
 A copy of the lab report must be submitted.
 The lab report must be signed, dated, and stamped by a Licensed Health Care Provider.

 - Menomune and Meningitis B DO NOT meet this requirement.

-All GSU students should log in to myGSU to check their current Immunization status.
-Students who do not have a complete immunization record on file with the Office of the Registrar, a registration hold will be placed on your account and you will not be eligible to register for the following semester.
+All GSU students should log in to myGSU to check their current Immunization Status.
+For students who do not have a complete immunization record on file with the Office of the Registrar, a registration hold will be placed on your account and you will not be eligible to register for the following semester.

 Students who need to be compliant with the immunization requirements can make an appointment at GSU's Health Center at http://www.govst.edu/health-student-counseling-center/

-Students should stop by the Registrar's Office before their immunization appointment in the Health Center.
+Students should stop by the Registrar's Office before their immunization appointment, if utilizing GSU's Health Center.

 Where can I locate my immunization documentation?